Fresh off the ice – in search of Antarctica’s chilling secrets – with Professor van de Flierdt

 Fireside Chat exclusively for Members and their guests

-Professor Tina van de Flierdt - Head of Department, Earth Science and Engineering, Imperial College London; passionate about ocean, climate and ice sheets - now and in the past.
+Professor Tina van de Flierdt - Head of Department, Earth Science and Engineering, Imperial College London; passionate about ocean, climate and ice sheets - and the SWAIS2C Science Team.

 Fireside Chats are live streamed events held on the occasional Friday afternoon @ 4pm, featuring more of a short presentation or talk, an informal chat and Q&A with the audience.